MaxRobertsDear/CV/README.md

 #### Software Engineering Course: Makers Academy (2019)

-Makers Academy honed my skills in applying a systematic approach to solving new problems using industry-best practices.
+The self-led curriculum at Makers Academy developed my skills in applying a methodical approach to solving new problems using industry best practice.

-Rigirous understanding of Test-Driven Development
+#### Methodologies

+- OOP, TDD, MVC
+- Agile, Extreme Programming

 #### Technologies